chrisdohyunkim/link-in-bio/README.md

 # Creating a Link-in-bio

-Using basic HTML and CSS to create link-in-bio section to display my information.
+Using basic HTML and CSS to create a link-in-bio section to display my information.